Godalming railway station: History

+The new station is in a similar style to Petersfield railway station, further south on the same line.
+The main building has a three-storey section with a steep-sided roof forming a gable end, connected to a recessed entrance hall and a single-storey gabled section with a large bay window.
+The gables have scalloped bargeboards.
+The whole building is faced in local Bargate stone, giving it a golden brown colour, with Tudor-style dressings and motifs in ashlar.
+A short canopy covers the recess outside the entrance hall and a more substantial one runs the length of the platform.

 Station environment and awards

-The staff at Godalming have worked hard to maintain the station.
-In 2004 they won Best Miscellaneous Building in the Godalming in Bloom 2004 Competition, in 2005 they won Best Small Station in the South West Trains Station Pride Awards and received a Highly Commended in the National Rail Awards.

-In July 2006 the station won the Special Award in the Godalming in Bloom 2006 competition, not only for their display of flowers, but also for the welcoming environment they have created.
+In 2004 the station won Best Miscellaneous Building in the Godalming in Bloom 2004 Competition, in 2005 and 2006, the Best Small Station in the South West Trains Station Pride Awards and received a Highly Commended in the National Rail Awards.
+In July 2006, the station won the Special Award in the Godalming in Bloom 2006 competition, not only for the display of flowers, but also for the welcoming environment.
 It won again in 2008.

-In August 2006 they won Best Small Station in the 2006 South West Trains Station Pride Awards.

 In popular culture

 In February 2006 Godalming station was renamed "Shere" for three days while filming took place for The Holiday, a film starring Cameron Diaz, Jude Law, Jack Black and Kate Winslet.
 It was directed by Nancy Meyers and released in December 2006.